-А. SUPPORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:DA Permit Application for POH-2012-159 Description: R.M.
-Towill Corporation (dated received 28 Nov 2012).:.
-Data sheets prepared/submitted by or on behalf of the applicant/consultant.
-Office concurs with data sheets/delineation report.
+- A. SUPPORTING DATA.
+Data reviewed for JD (check all that apply checked items shall be included in case file and, where checked and requested, appropriately reference sources below): - $\square$ Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: - Data sheets prepared/submitted by or on behalf of the applicant/consultant. - Office concurs with data sheets/delineation report.

+acres.

 Office does not concur with data sheets/delineation report.

-Data sheets prepared by the Corps: .
-Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
+- Data sheets prepared by the Corps:

+- Corps navigable waters' study:

+- U.S. Geological Survey Hydrologic Atlas: .

+- USGS NHD data.

 USGS 8 and 12 digit HUC maps.

-U.S. Geological Survey map(s).
-Cite scale & quad name:Figure 1.
-Project Location (USGS topomap) Description:DA Permit Application for POH-2012-159 prepared by R.M.
-Towill Corporation (dated received 28 Nov2012).
-USDA Natural Resources Conservation Service Soil Survey.
-Citation: National wetlands inventory map(s).
-Cite name:USFWS NWI overlay.
-State/Local wetland inventory map(s): FEMA/FIRM maps: .
-100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or 🔀 Other (Name & Date):Google Earth, 2012.
+- U.S. Geological Survey map. - USDA Natural Resources Conservation Service Soil Survey.
+Citation: Accessed Google Earth Pro layer, 2021. - National wetlands inventory map(s).
+Cite name: Accessed Google Earth Pro layer, 2021. - State/Local wetland inventory map(s): - FEMA/FIRM maps: - 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929)

+Photographs: 🖂 Aerial (Name & Date): Google Earth Pro (DEC 1985, DEC 2002, APR 2005, SEP 2011, DEC 2013, MAY 2016, & MAR 2022).

+or Other (Name & Date):

 Previous determination(s).
-File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):
+File no. and date of response letter: POH-2012-00086, Approved Jurisdictional Determination, dated 23 MAR 2012.

+Applicable/supporting case law:

+Applicable/supporting scientific literature:

+Other information (please specify): In an email dated 22 NOV 2022, the applicant indicated that the detention basin is non-tidal and man-made.
+In an additional email dated 13 JAN 2023, USACE confirmed with the applicant that the drain leading from the detention basin onsite to the Pacific Ocean remains blocked and has been for many years.

-B. ADDITIONAL COMMENTS TO SUPPORT JD:
+B. ADDITIONAL COMMENTS TO SUPPORT JD: The detention basin on the project site is not a water of the U.S. and is not subject to Corps Regulatory jurisdiction.